TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 If you signed up for a pre-paid billing plan, you will receive the applicable Service for the duration of your subscription term without further monthly Service fees.
 Depending on the terms of your pre-paid billing plan, your subscription may convert to either a monthly or a fixed period subscription at the end of the initial fixed pre-paid subscription term.
 Pricing will be subject to the rates in effect at that time for that Service.
 If you cancel your subscription before the end of the fixed term or if EarthLink terminates your subscription before the end of the fixed term for violation of this Agreement or other applicable EarthLink agreements or policies, EarthLink will not refund, in whole or in part, the amount you have paid for your subscription.

-The email storage limits for your billing plan are posted on the EarthLink website located at www.earthlink.net or the PeoplePC website located at www.peoplepc.com.
+The email storage limits for your billing plan are posted on the EarthLink website located at www.earthlink.net or the PeoplePC website located at www.peoplepc.com .
 If your mailbox is approaching the storage limit for your Service, it will be noted visually on your web mail.
 EarthLink also will send email notices to this mailbox stating you are approaching your email storage limit.
 When your mailbox exceeds the allotted email storage space, you will receive a second email warning from EarthLink that your email storage is over quota and then EarthLink will stop transmitting email messages to your inbox.
 Any incoming emails will be bounced with an error message to the sender stating that your mailbox is full.
 After you delete some email messages to free up some space, new messages will be accepted again.
-You may purchase additional storage up to a fixed limit as described at https://myaccount.earthlink.net or https://myacount.peoplepc.com.
+You may purchase additional storage up to a fixed limit as described at https://myaccount.earthlink.net or https://myacount.peoplepc.com .

 Certain billing plans may offer the ability to create your personal webspace.
 The maximum webspace available for such use is 10MB per account.
 Limitations may include, but are not limited to, certain software and certain operating systems.
-You agree to use your personal webspace in compliance with the terms of the EarthLink Acceptable Use Policy.
+You agree to use your personal webspace in compliance with the terms of the Windstream Acceptable Use Policy .
 In the event that one of your personal webspace exceeds 10 MB, no additional information can be uploaded to it.
 If the traffic on one of your personal webspace exceeds 1 GB of webspace in a calendar month, such personal webspace will be shut down until the next calendar month.
 If you want more space or bandwidth for your personal webspace, you can subscribe to the EarthLink Web Hosting Service.

 **10\.
 CANCELLATION AND TERMINATION**

 You may cancel your Service only as follows:

-> Telephone Cancellation for EarthLink Services: toll free number at 1-888-327-8454
+Telephone Cancellation for EarthLink Services: toll free number at 1-888-327-8454

->
-> Telephone Cancellation for PeoplePC Services: toll free number at 1-866-772-6277
+Telephone Cancellation for PeoplePC Services: toll free number at 1-866-772-6277

->
-> Fax Cancellation for both EarthLink Services and PeoplePC Services: Please include your account number and current telephone number and fax to 404-795-1034.
+Fax Cancellation for both EarthLink Services and PeoplePC Services: Please include your account number and current telephone number and fax to 404-795-1034.

->
-> Mail Cancellation for both EarthLink Services and PeoplePC Services: Send registered or certified mail, return receipt requested to:
+Mail Cancellation for both EarthLink Services and PeoplePC Services: Send registered or certified mail, return receipt requested to:

->
-> > EarthLink, LLC
+> EarthLink, LLC
-> > Cancel (write Name of Service)
+> Cancel (write Name of Service)
-> > 1170 Peachtree Street, Suite 900
+> 1439 Peachtree Street NE
-> > Atlanta, Georgia 30309
+> Atlanta, Georgia 30309
-> > \*Include your account number and current telephone number.
+> \*Include your account number and current telephone number.

 EarthLink does NOT accept cancellations by email.